- Develop a valuable skill set

 Dates: September 16, 2014 to October 14, 2014

 HackYale provides student-run lectures in web development, introductory programming, and design.
 All classes and workshops are presented free-of-charge through our partnerships with the Yale College Council and the Yale Center for Engineering Innovation and Design (CEID).

-In past years, the students who participated in HackYale have gone on to intern or work at companies like Art.sy, Brewster, Google, Microsoft, Origami, Palantir, Panorama Education, Redfin, SeeClickFix, Trip Advisor, Twitter, UpWorthy, VigetLabs, and more...
+In past years, the students who participated in HackYale have gone on to intern or work at companies like Artsy, Brewster, Foursquare, Google, Microsoft, Origami, Palantir, Panorama Education, Redfin, Trip Advisor, Twitter, UpWorthy, VigetLabs, and more...

 To learn more, please sign up for the HackYale email list, or email firstname.lastname@example.org.

-Rafi KhanCo-Director YC'15Rafi hopped on the code game back in junior year of high school, going on to work on the Crisis Map at Google this summer and serve as Tech Director of GAKKO.
-Now he dwells at a curious intersection of app development, design frenzy and algorithmic implementation—you can check out his projects here.
+Rafi KhanCo-director, YC'15Rafi hopped on the code game back in junior year of high school, going on to work on the Crisis Map at Google the summer of 2013.
+Now he's the co-director and CTO of GAKKO, an education company based in Japan.
+He dwells at a curious intersection of app development, design frenzy and algorithmic implementation—you can check out his projects here.
 A connoisseur of fine wit, Rafi spends him time dancing with Yale Jashan Bhangra, crafting puns and just walking around, checkin' stuff out.

 Dani DicksteinCo-director, YC'16Dani has been hooked on code ever since he could print "Happy Birthday" in a box of asterisks on the screen back in 8th grade.
 Since then, he has worked at Foursquare, Noodle Education, and small tech startups.
 He is passionate about code design, and believes code should be beautiful, elegant, and sexy.
 When he's not programming, Dani enjoys discussing the big questions of life, biking, and eating cereal.